Nama people: History

-The Khoisan peoples of South Africa and southern Namibia maintained a nomadic life since time immemorial.
-The Khoekhoe were pastoralists and the San people lived as hunter-gatherers.
-The Nama are a Khoekhoe group.
-They originally inhabited the Orange River in southern Namibia and northern South Africa.
+The Khoisan peoples of South Africa and southern Namibia maintained a nomadic life.
+The Khoekhoe were farmers and the San people lived as hunter-gatherers.
+The Nama originally inhabited the banks of the Orange River in southern Namibia and northern South Africa.
 The early colonialists referred to them as Hottentots.
-Their alternative historical name, "Namaqua", stems from the addition of the Khoekhoe language suffix "-qua/kwa", meaning "place of" (found in the names of other Southern African nations like the Griqua), to the language name.
+Their alternative historical name, "Namaqua", stems from the addition of the Khoekhoe language suffix "-qua/kwa", meaning "place of" (found in the names of other Southern African nations like the Griqua), to the tribe name.